apache/incubator-retired-gearpump-site/docs/0.3/concepts.md

 ## Streaming Topology, Processor, and Task

 For streaming application type, each application contains a topology, which is a DAG (directed acyclic graph) to describe the data flow.
 Each node in the DAG is a processor.
-For example, for wordcount it contains two processors, Split and Sum.
+For example, for word count it contains two processors, Split and Sum.
 The Split processor splits a line to a list of words, then the Sum processor summarize the frequency of each word.
 An application is a DAG of processors.
 Each processor handles messages.

 ![](img/dag.png)